 Another reliable way to get around the city is by Metro, which has 22 stations and runs 24/7.
 The buses in the city also run regularly, as does the train.
 You can take advantage of all three of these transport options easily by buying the Copenhagen Card.

 This card allows you to interchange between the metro, train, and buses without purchasing separate tickets.
 The card is sold in increments of hours, so your purchase will depend on how long you’re staying in Copenhagen.
 This means you can see all the best places to visit in Copenhagen.

-The city also has licensed taxis that operate through the center and the busier neighborhoods.
+The city also has licensed taxis that operate through the centre and the busier neighbourhoods.
 These taxis are closely regulated by Danish laws, and they all have meters and video surveillance.

 When in Copenhagen, you’ll find the streets to be safe and the locals to be friendly.
 There are no great risks during a trip to Copenhagen, in fact, it was voted as one of the safest cities in the world!
 However, there is always the need to be aware of when visiting a new place.

 The most pressing crime to watch out for is pick-pocketing.
 This is most prevalent at the busy Central Station and crowded area, especially at night!
 It’s best to keep your valuables hidden and away from prying fingers, and stay vigilant when walking through large crowds.